 Understanding Heating and Cooling Equipment Terminology

-Knowing this industry-specific lingo will help you make more informed decisions about heating, cooling, and ventilation strategies.
+Knowing industry-specific HVAC lingo will help you make more informed decisions about heating, cooling, and ventilation strategies.

 Variable-capacity heat pumps and air conditioners have an output that is matched to the heating or cooling load automatically (as opposed to the on/off operation of single-stage and to a lesser extent two-stage equipment, which has two operating speeds).
 The compressor of variable-capacity equipment runs at a slower speed for a longer time, which provides quieter operation, better humidity control, and greater efficiency.
 But specs among variable-capacity heat pumps and air conditioners vary widely.
 Understanding their differences starts with understanding the terms that describe their performance.